yhhc2/Iso-seq_public/README.md

 </div>

+For each isoform/gene in a patient, we will get multiple p-values.
+One p-value for every comparison with a control.
+For example, if we have 12 control samples, then we will get 12 p-values.
+To reduce noise, we to decide to only plot the least significant p-value.

 For example, VTA1 is known to have decreased expression in UDN687128.
 Furthermore, the decrease in expression is allele-specific and not related to NMD.